JAlcocerT/JAlcocerT/content/blog/py-z-stocks.md

 This goes few steps further than the previous [project RStocks](https://jalcocert.github.io/JAlcocerT/R-Stocks/).

+And I got streamlit working with my google sheets to bring my portfolio information (as per the transactions history that I maintain manually):

 {{< cards >}}
   {{< card link="https://jalcocert.github.io/JAlcocerT/R-Stocks//" title="About RStocks" image="/blog_img/data-experiments/Inflation_Mild.JPG" subtitle="R Stock Shiny App Post" >}}
-  {{< card link="https://github.com/JAlcocerT/Py_Stocks" title="Python Stocks" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Vibe coding Python WebApps" >}}
+  {{< card link="https://github.com/JAlcocerT/Py_Stocks" title="NEW Python Stocks" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Vibe coding Python WebApps with stock data plugged in" >}}
 {{< /cards >}}

 And definitely much more than [FlexDashboards](https://jalcocert.github.io/JAlcocerT/guide-r-flexdashboards-in-github-pages/) in R.

-> Wouldnt this be a cool companion for a website, as a lead magnet?
+> Wouldnt this be a cool companion for a website, as a *lead magnet*?

 Even as a subscription based model, say [7$/month](https://www.cazadividendos.com/recursos/indice/) to have access to such tool and historical info?